cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### CentOS without EasyApache 4

-If EasyApache 4 was not installed earlier on your CentOS server and you would like to migrate to CloudLinux:
+If EasyApache 4 was not installed earlier on your CentOS server and you would like to migrate to CloudLinux OS Shared:

-1. Convert server from CentOS to CloudLinux (see [these instructions](/cloudlinux_installation/#converting-existing-servers)).
+1. Convert server from CentOS to CloudLinux OS Shared (see [these instructions](/cloudlinux_installation/#converting-existing-servers)).

 2. Run: